Our Upcoming Events

 - Planting/pruning/weeding (with pre-approval from Public Works staff)

-- Keeping storm drains free of debris (check out our new Adopt a Drain website to get started!)
+- Keeping storm drains free of debris (check the Adopt a Drain website and these helpful tips)

 See and hear what it's like to be a member of the Oakland Adopt a Spot program.
 Check out this video featuring a few of our adopters doing amazing work: